The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Best Madeira island tours

-If you want to explore the best of Madeira with a guide then here some great tours I recommend.
-All of these tours include transport with hotel pick up and drop off and certified guides.
+If you want to explore the best of Madeira with a local guide then here are some great tours I recommend.
+During these tours, you will pass by some of the best viewpoints which I share in this complete guide.
+All of these guided tours include transport with hotel pick up and drop off, certified guides, and sometimes entrance fees if applicable.
 You can reserve now and pay later, with cancellation up to 24 hours in advance to receive a full refund.

-- Customized 6 hour Madeira tour.
-On this six-hour tour you can choose the different areas you want to visit on Madeira island.
-Pick the landmarks and iconic places to make your own itinerary with the help of your local guide/driver.
+• Customized 6-hour Madeira tour.
+On this six-hour tour, you can choose the different areas you want to visit on Madeira Island.
+Pick the landmarks and iconic places to make your Madeira itinerary with the help of your local guide/driver.

-- West Madeira private tour.
-From Câmara de Lobos you will drive via Cabo Girao to the beautiful Serra d’Agua valley.
+• West Madeira private tour.
+Starting in the fishing town of Câmara de Lobos you will drive via Cabo Girao, the highest cape in Europe, to the beautiful view of Serra d’Agua valley.
 From there you will head to São Vicente to explore the Laurisilva forest.
-Continuing north, you will visit Porto Moniz and Ribeira da Janela.
+Continuing north, you will visit Porto Moniz, known for its natural lava pools where you can swim.
+As a last stop, you will visit the famous rocks at Ribeira da Janela.

-- East Madeira tour.
-Visit Pico do Arieiro viewpoint, make pictures at the Santana houses and the beautiful viewpoints at Porto da Cruz to finish the day at the impressive volcanic landscape of Ponta de São Lourenço.
+• East Madeira tour.
+Visit Pico do Arieiro viewpoint, take pictures at the Santana houses and the beautiful viewpoints at Porto da Cruz to finish the day at the impressive volcanic landscape of Ponta de São Lourenço.

-- Canyoning adventure with transfer from Funchal.
-Get the thrill of canyoneering and explore Madeira’s untouched nature. follow a river as you walk, rappel, slide and jump through hidden waterfalls with streams that cross endemic forests.
+• Canyoning adventure with a transfer from Funchal.
+Get the thrill of canyoneering and explore Madeira’s untouched nature. follow a river as you walk, rappel, slide, and jump through hidden waterfalls with streams that cross endemic forests.
 A super fun and adventurous day!

-- Dolphin & Whale watching Luxury Catamaran Cruise from Funchal.
+• Dolphin & Whale watching Luxury Catamaran Cruise from Funchal.
 Enjoy the views of Funchal from a luxury catamaran.
-Look out for whales and dolphins in their natural habitat as your relax on board and explore the underwater world with a snorkel.
+Look out for whales and dolphins in their natural habitat as you relax on board and explore the underwater world with a snorkel.

 Where to stay in Madeira